Families working with me constantly ask me where to buy Montessori materials and toys in…

 In our family, we don’t pretend that Santa Claus exists.
 Full stop.
 No elves, no gift from Santa, no cookies and warm milk… Nothing like that.

-But now that my daughter is 9, we read the story of St-Nick, I explained to my children who was St-Nicholas, that he is celebrated on the 6th of December.
+But now that my daughter is 9, we read the story of St-Nick, I explained to my children who were St-Nicholas, that he is celebrated on the 6th of December.
 That he was kind to people and children of his time and he was well known to give gifts, anonymously.

 We have books with Santa in them.
 When my children were very young (and my youngest is 4 so still young), I used to say, Santa Claus is in the books, it’s a story.
 And I avoided Santa stories until my children were over 4.